Skip to main content

 New upstream release

 The process of releasing a new version starts in the upstream repository by creating a new upstream release.
 If you want to restrict what releases with corresponding tags Packit should react on, you can utilise the configuration options upstream_tag_include and upstream_tag_exclude.
+However, these are currently taken into consideration only when the upstream_project_url is configured with pull_from_upstream job or for propose_downstream job.

 Upload archive to lookaside cache